google/xls/docs_src/README.md

         that run on the XLS IR as part of optimization, before scheduling / code generation.
     -   [`scheduling`](https://github.com/google/xls/tree/main/xls/scheduling):
-        Scheduling algorithms, determine when operations execute (e.g. which pipeline stage) in a clocked design.
+        Scheduling algorithms, determine when operations execute (e.g., which pipeline stage) in a clocked design.
     -   [`simulation`](https://github.com/google/xls/tree/main/xls/simulation):
         Code that wraps Verilog simulators and generates Verilog testbenches for